Hope Landrine

 Hope Landrine (July 4, 1954 - September 3, 2019) was an American psychologist and professor.
 She is mostly recognized for her research and scholarship related to health disparities in ethnic minorities.
 At the end of her life, she was the director of the Center for Health Disparities Research at East Carolina University.

 Early life

-She was born to John Albert Landrine and Sarah Alice Palmer on July 4, 1954 in Yonkers, New York, USA.
+She was born to John Albert Landrine and Sarah Alice Palmer on July 4, 1954, in Yonkers, New York, US.
 Landrine was involved with activism very early on in her life, becoming a president of the Black Student Union in her area and a member of the Young Socialist Alliance.
 Landrine said that an early influence on her feminist perspective was Betty Frieden's The Feminist Mystique.
 Landrine also cited the pamphlet Our Bodies, Ourselves for changing how she practiced her activism.

 Education

 Landrine received her bachelor's degree in psychology from Westminster College in Pennsylvania.
 She then moved to Cambridge, Massachusetts, briefly worked at the Cambridge Women's Centre before further education.
 She went on to get a master's degree from the City University of New York.
 While at the City University of New York, she was supervised by a famous psychologist Stanley Milgram.
 She did her Master's thesis on the self-esteem of women when making feminist statements.
 Finally, she received her Doctor of Philosophy (Ph.D.) in clinical psychology from the University of Rhode Island.
 Her thesis at the University of Rhode Island was entitled The Politics of Madness, and focused on the interaction between psychiatric diagnosis, treatment, and socioeconomic status.
 Landrine reported that she experienced racist and derogatory statements and actions from some faculty and administration at the university.
 She went on to complete a fellowship at Stanford University in social psychology and an additional fellowship at the National Cancer Institute at the University of Southern California, focusing on cancer prevention and control.